I find your work especially transcendent and original. Kudos! – Ruth Weisberg, former Dean of the USC Roski School of Art and Design, Los Angeles

 Enjoyed looking at your work, so peaceful and serene.
 Thanks for sharing! – Christopher Jobson, editor-in-chief of Colossal

-This photographic series: Dream Cloud Images is a personal body of work that was inspired by moving to Palm Desert, California in 2007 and has resulted in over 50K photos in 10 years.
+This photographic series: Dream Cloud Images is a personal body of work that was inspired by moving to Palm Desert, California in 2007 and has resulted in over 50K photos.
 They are offered as editorial and fine art images available for purchase and/or rights-protected commercial reproduction.

 Most of my work is done in-camera; retouching is used mainly for detailing.
 I also have experience in digital output to a range of media: paper, fabric, vinyl, wallpaper, ceramics and more.
 I’m always interested in special assignments.